-All contractors hired to do work for Davison County will follow all local, state, and federal guidelines and laws.
-They will also provide Certificates of Insurance and add us as an additional insured and/or Hold Harmless Agreements.
+Contractors hired to do work for Davison County should follow local, state, and federal guidelines and laws.
+They should also provide Certificates of Insurance and add us as an additional insured and/or Hold Harmless Agreements.
 Proof of workers' compensation required if applicable.
-Other restrictions may apply as needed, refer to Davison County Policy and Procedure Manual section 3.13.
+Other restrictions may apply as needed, refer to Davison County Employee Resource Guide.